ouyu69/SenseNova-U1/README.md

   <img src="docs/assets/teaser.png" alt="SenseNova-U1" width="720">
 </p>

-## 🌟 Overview
+## 🌟 Overview 🌟

-🚀 **SenseNova-U1**, a native unified paradigm (based on **[NEO-Unify](https://huggingface.co/blog/sensenova/neo-unify)**) toward a broader roadmap where models no longer translate between modalities, but think and act across them natively across:
+🚀 **SenseNova-U1**, a native unified paradigm (based on **[NEO-Unify](https://huggingface.co/blog/sensenova/neo-unify)**) toward a broader roadmap where models no longer translate between modalities, but think and act across them natively.

-- 🔸 Text-only & Vision–Language Reasoning
-- 🔸 Agentic Decision-Making
-- 🔸 Spatial Intelligence
-- 🔹 Any-to-Image Generation & Editing
-- 🔹 Text-rich Infographic Generation
-- 🔹 Interleaved Vision–Language Generation
+Multimodal AI is no longer about connecting separate systems, but about building a unified one and trusting the necessary capabilities to emerge from within.

 #### 🏗️ Key Pillars :